 The Final Outcome of HANA

-Customers that implemented HANA now have a higher TCO database, a far buggier database, and they have had to run more databases in parallel.
-After years of analyzing this topic, I can find no argument for replacing existing databases with HANA, or for beginning new database investments by selecting HANA.
+Customers who implemented HANA now have a higher TCO database, a far buggier database, and run more parallel databases.
+After years of analyzing this topic, I can find no argument for replacing existing databases with HANA or beginning new database investments by selecting HANA.

 Lets us traverse through the logic because it seems to be tricky.

 - Does HANA perform better in analytics processing than previous versions of Oracle or DB2 that did not have column capabilities and ran on older hardware?
 Yes.*

 - Does HANA outperform or have any other associative capability that gives it an advantage against the major competing offerings?
 No